ebusd is a daemon for handling communication with eBUS devices connected to a 2-wire bus system (“energy bus” used by numerous heating systems).

 Variants of each binary with MQTT support have an additional "mqtt1" (for libmosquitto1) suffix in the name, whereas those without don't.

-For Arch Linux, simply run makepkg
+For Arch Linux, simply run makepkg in the contrib/archlinux/ebusd/ directory.

-For Alpine Linux, run apk --repository=http://dl-cdn.alpinelinux.org/alpine/edge/community add ebusd
+For Alpine Linux, run apk --repository=http://dl-cdn.alpinelinux.org/alpine/edge/community add ebusd.

 The latest release is also available as multi-architecture Docker image on the hub with tag ebusd:latest.